frankois944/matomoKMPTracker/README.md

 ## Requirements

-- A running Matomo instance and a site configured with a `siteId`
+- At leasr Kotlin 2.2.0
-- The Matomo tracking endpoint URL that ends with `matomo.php`, e.g. `https://your.matomo.tld/matomo.php`
+- A running Matomo instance (cloud/self-hosted) and a site configured with a `siteId`

 ## Installation